JorgenNyborgChristensen/exercise-webscraper/README.md

 # exercise-webscraper
-Web scraper that collects exercises from bodybuilding.com
+Web scraper that collects exercises from bodybuilding.com and stores them in csv file.